Account management capabilities

 📘

-You can learn more about search options here.
+You can learn more about search and filtering options here.

 Account quick actions